State Bank of India CFO Charanjit Surinder Singh Attra resigns

-State Bank of India (SBI) on Monday said its Chief Financial Officer Charanjit Surinder Singh Attra has put in his papers.
+State Bank of India (SBI) on June 30 said its Chief Financial Officer (CFO) Charanjit Surinder Singh Attra has put in his papers.

 "... we submit that Charanjit Surinder Singh Attra, Chief Financial Officer, has resigned from the services of the bank, the resignation is accepted by the appropriate authority with effect from close of the business hours on 30th June 2023," the bank said in a filing to stock exchanges. "